turbolocust/GZipper/README.md

 <br>
 <b>How it works:</b><br>

 Select files/folders to put them into an archive (tar.gz).
 The archive will be created in the same folder where the JAR-file is located.
-If there is already an archive with the default or same name, a second file (and so on...) be created.
-So the old archive will not be overriden.
-Extraction works the same, you select an archive and it will be extracted into an subfolder to the directory of the executable app.
-In the future I am planning to implement the option to select custom paths for zip/unzip destinations.<br>
+If there is already an archive with the default or same name, a second file (and so on...) will be created.
+So any old archive will not be overriden.
+Extraction works the same, you select an archive and it will be extracted into a subfolder in the directory of the executable app.
+In the future, I am planning to implement the option to select custom paths for zip/unzip destinations.<br>
 <br>
 <b>CHANGELOG</b><br>
 <br>